 Ensure your server can handle the customers

 Although choosing the right hosting platform for you is of utmost importance, it’s also vital to ensure you’re getting enough server space to handle your potential outreach.
 If you’re not looking to grow your online store into a big, booming business, it’ll be better to opt for a shared server.
-They’re more than capable of handling modest crowds, and won’t cost anywhere near as much as a dedicated server.
+They’re more than capable of handling modest crowds, and won’t cost anywhere near as much like a dedicated server.

 However, if you’re wanting to expand your online store into something much bigger, with huge plans for the future, it may be worth investing in a dedicated server from the jump.
 This way, you’ll be eliminating any potential for your site crashing or acting slow, both reasons for customers to click away and look somewhere else.
 Research which web hosting provider will suit your needs and desires most to ensure your store runs as smoothly as possible